-CHARLESTON, W.Va. – The Summer 2020 issue of GOLDENSEAL magazine is now available for purchase at select retailers or by calling the GOLDENSEAL office.
-GOLDENESEAL, West Virginia’s magazine of traditional life since 1975, is published quarterly by the West Virginia Department of Arts, Culture and History.
+CHARLESTON, W.Va. – The Summer 2021 issue of GOLDENSEAL magazine is now available.
+Since 1975, GOLDENSEAL has been West Virginia’s Magazine of Traditional Life.
 Attached is a list of retailers where GOLDENSEAL magazine is available.

 GOLDENSEAL Magazine can be purchased at the following retail outlets: